Phymea-Systems/WOFOST_crop_parameters/README.rst

 Moreover, the PCSE `AgroManager`_ is designed to work with the YAMLCropDataProvider and the parameters files by referring to the crop type (``crop_name``) and crop variety (``variety_name``) in its definition of the
 agromanagement:

+The PhyDro interface only adds its varieties on top of the initial file structure, via selecting the base value of the ecotype with 'set_active_crop', and switching parameters values with functions .set_override(par, val).

+The definition of new ecotypes is strictly left in the datafiles management.

 .. _AgroManager: http://pcse.readthedocs.io/en/master/reference_guide.html#the-agromanager